AI in Marketing: Tools, Strategies & Best Practices 2026

 The use of AI in customer communication is subject to strict regulatory requirements in the DACH region:

-- Duty to provide informationCustomers must be informed that they are communicating with an AI system (Art.
+- Information obligation: Customers must be informed that they are communicating with an AI system (Art.
 13 AI Act)

-- Retention periodsChat histories may only be stored for as long as necessary for the intended purpose.
+- Retention periods: Chat histories may only be stored as long as is necessary for the purpose

-- Right to human contactEnsure that customers can reach a human contact person at any time.
+- Right to human contact: Ensure that customers can reach a human contact at any time

-ROI of AI-powered customer communication
+ROI of AI-supported customer communication

-Investing in AI chatbots and voice assistants pays off for most companies in the DACH region (Germany, Austria, Switzerland).Gartner analysispredicts that by 202725% of all customer service interactionswill be handled entirely by AI.
+The investment in AI chatbots and voice assistants pays off for most companies in the DACH region.
+An analysis by Gartner predicts that by 2027 25% of all customer service interactions will be handled entirely by AI.

 Typical ROI metrics from the DACH market:

-- AvailabilityFrom an average of 10 hours to 24/7 — without a proportional increase in costs
+- Availability: From an average of 10 hours to 24/7 – without a proportional cost increase

-- Customer satisfactionContrary to many expectations, customer satisfaction often increases because waiting times are eliminated and simple inquiries are answered immediately.
+- Customer satisfaction: Contrary to many expectations, customer satisfaction often rises, since waiting times disappear and simple inquiries are answered immediately

-- Employee satisfactionSupport teams can focus on challenging cases, which increases job satisfaction.
+- Employee satisfaction: Support teams can focus on demanding cases, which increases job satisfaction

-- ScalabilityAI systems handle traffic peaks without compromising quality — especially valuable in seasonal industries
+- Scalability: AI systems handle traffic peaks without quality losses – especially valuable in seasonal industries

-Conclusion: AI is not a trend — AI is the new normal.
+Conclusion: AI Is Not a Trend – AI Is the New Normal

-- Start now— not tomorrow, not next quarter
+- Start now – not tomorrow, not next quarter

-- Stay ethicalGDPR compliance and transparency are non-negotiable.
+- Stay ethical – GDPR compliance and transparency are non-negotiable

 Ready to use AI in your marketing?
-Contact GoldenWingFor individual AI marketing advice — we'll show you which tools and strategies will have the greatest impact on your business.
+Contact GoldenWing for individual AI marketing consulting – we show you which tools and strategies have the greatest impact for your company.